 To date, we have financed our operations principally through the cash we obtained as a result of the business combinations in the fourth quarter of 2021, private placements of our equity securities, payments from our payors, issuances of promissory notes, and borrowings under our term loan facility.
 We generate cash from our operations, generally from our contracts with payors.
+We generate cash primarily from our contracts with payors.
 As of September 30, 2023, we had cash and restricted cash of \$57.4 million.